Before Texas And Coach Steve Sarkisian Join The SEC In '25, They Need To Learn One Thing

 “In the end, that’s the best team in the country, and we feel pretty good about ourselves,” he said.

 The first part is accurate, but it was not very true on this day.
-Alabama looked awful, playing much like it did in near losses to Auburn and LSU last year, and looking nothing like No. 1.
+Alabama looked awful, playing much like it did in near losses to Auburn and LSU last year, and did not resemble a No. 1.
 The second part is wrong to say.
-Texas’ players should feel good about how they played.
+Texas’ players should feel good about how they played, yes.
 But Sarkisian shouldn’t say that.
-He came to close to winning and should have won to say something like that.
+He came too close to winning, and should have won, to say something like that.

 I’m sorry.
 He sounded like a Little League coach talking to parents.

-With another conversion here and there, a touchdown instead of a field goal, a field goal instead of a blocked field goal, a touchdown catch instead of a drop and one stop at the end of the game, and Texas wins.
-It would have been better if Sarkisian threw some things around in the press conference than putting lipstick on everything.
+With another third down conversion here or there, a touchdown instead of a field goal here, a field goal instead of a blocked field goal there, a touchdown catch instead of a drop here and one stop at the end of the game, and Texas wins.
+It would have been better if Sarkisian threw some things around in the press conference than putting a bottle of feel-good on everything.

 He should’ve gone all Mark Richt.
-After Richt and Georgia lost the SEC Championship Game to Alabama, 32-28, with his team threatening to score inside the 10-yard line as time expired in 2012, he banged the press table with his fist.
+After the normally mild-mannered Richt and Georgia lost the SEC Championship Game to Alabama, 32-28, with his team threatening to score inside the 10-yard line as time expired in 2012, he banged the press table with his fist.
 All right!

-That’s the SEC reaction, Sarkisian.
+That’s the SEC reaction, Coach Sarkisian.
 You should know better.
-You were just offensive coordinator at Alabama in 2019 and ’20 and an analyst in 2016.
+You were just offensive coordinator at Alabama in 2019 and ’20 and an analyst in 2016, for crying out loud.

 “In the end, it still stings,” he added.
 OK, that’s better.